 This project demanded super powerful real-time results which were intuitive and consumer friendly.
 It made up the bulk of my work for four my years with Attonics Systems.
 I focused on building the entire software technology stack around the company's two flagship spectrometer projects.
 It was definitely very rewarding.

 What advice would you give to aspiring entrepreneurs who want to run their own technology-driven businesses?
-Any tips to stay on track and avoid getting overwhelmed?

 Beyond the operations and business development part of it, which I believe is the most essential part of being in a "business", a few other aspects would be:

-1. Break down your product: Find a way to break down your product and it’s cycles.
+1. Break down your product: Find a way to break down your product and it's cycles.
 What do you want at the end of the day?
 Is it a device, a framework or an algorithm?
-If its a device, break it down into its different parts.
+If it's a device, break it down into its different parts.
 What kind of product is it?
 What fundamental attributes does it need to possess in order to deliver optimum results?
 For instance, does it require a 24/7 services platform that cannot afford to break down at the expense of losing business?
 Is it a music application that cannot have any latency whatsoever?
 Are you building a device that purifies water?